joseph-a-levine/authoring/_older/august_2023.md

 ## Music

-- Zakir Hussein
+The new Zakir Hussein, Edgar Meyer, and Béla Fleck album is self-recommending, and I really loved it.
+Other fantastic new listens from the past week:

-- Lifestylez Ov Da Poor & Dangerous
+- Big L — Lifestylez Ov Da Poor & Dangerous
 - Qasim Naqvi – Two Centuries
 - New Carly Rae Jepsen album
 - Lain Huuto — Valoon!
-- Almach: Don’t Look Back
+- Almach — Don’t Look Back

 ## Sport